Designing Privacy-aware Internet of Things Applications: Findings, Discussion and Lessons Learned

 \section{Findings, Discussion and Lessons Learned}

-In this section, first, we analyse and discuss the results quantitatively.
-Our aim is to address the three questions presented earlier in Section \ref{sec:Evaluations} with the help of data collected through the users studies.
-Later, we discuss the results qualitatively in order to understand software engineers' approach towards designing privacy-aware IoT applications.
+In this work, we followed the multimethod-multistrand method \cite{Tashakkori2010}.
+More specifically, we used two data collection methods (i.e., interviews and online activities) and collected multiple types of data (i.e., IoT application designs [\textit{drawings}]), participants views [\textit{audio}], participants ability to identify privacy preserving measures [\textit{numeric}]).
+In this section, we first analyse and discuss the results quantitatively.
+Our aim is to address the three questions presented earlier in Section \ref{sec:studey1} with the help of data collected through Study 1.
+Later, we discuss the results of both Study 1 and 2 qualitatively in order to understand software engineers' approach towards designing privacy-aware IoT applications.